Home » Directory of Literary Agents – USA Literary Agents

 Notes

 Jenny Bent is a literary agent with the Bent Agency.
-She says: “After graduating from Cambridge University, I worked at several NYC agencies before founding the Bent Agency in 2009.
-In the course of my career, I have represented a great many New York Times-bestselling authors, a list which includes Stephanie Garber, AG Howard, Gary John Bishop, Lori Nelson Spielman, Goldy Moldavsky, Yangsze Choo, Lynn Weingarten, Lynsay Sands, Lori Wilde and Julia London.
+She says: ÒIn the course of my career, I have represented a great many award-winning and New York Times-bestselling authors, a list which includes Stephanie Garber, Liv Constantine, Gary John Bishop, Lori Nelson Spielman, Goldy Moldavsky, Tiffany D. Jackson, Elise Kova, Yangsze Choo, Dustin Thao, Arvin Ahmadi, Lynsay Sands, JT Geissinger and Samantha Bailey.

-I’m currently looking for literary and commercial fiction and young adult fiction as well as select nonfiction in the areas of self-help and lifestyle.
+IÕm currently looking for literary and commercial fiction and young adult fiction as well as select non-fiction in the areas of self-help and lifestyle.
 My client list is diverse and I welcome submissions from BIPOC authors.

-In young adult fiction, I’m pretty open to genre—I love fantasy, rom-coms, suspense, contemporary, almost anything except for sci-fi.
+In young adult fiction, IÕm pretty open to genre Ñ I love fantasy, rom-coms, suspense, contemporary, almost anything except for sci-fi.
 I do notice that my YA taste does tend to skew towards older readers, more in a crossover direction.

 In general, I tend to prefer plot-driven books to character-driven ones and pacing is very important to me.
-I also love novels—for adults or young adults—that have an element of magic or fantasy to them or that take me into a world that is new to me, whether real or imaginary.
+I also love novels Ñ for adults or young adults Ñ that have an element of magic or fantasy to them or that take me into a world that is new to me, whether real or imaginary.
 And while I love books to be dark and weird in terms of content, I find that I am more drawn to traditional, rather than experimental, methods of structure and storytelling.
+Finally, I am not the right fit for books with overtly political or extremely complicated plotlines.

 In nonfiction, I am looking for authors with a unique approach and a very large existing platform.
-I’m not generally the right choice for memoir or narrative non-fiction but always open to hearing a pitch just in case.
+IÕm not generally the right choice for memoir or narrative non-fiction, but IÕm always open to hearing a pitch just in case.

 Notes